 In the event of the refusal of your application, know that there are other immigration options available.
 At most, you’d be informed about why your application was rejected and how you can appeal the decision.

-The IRCC Processing Times Explained
+The IRCC Canada Processing Time Explained

-We’ve provided you with a comprehensive breakdown of what you can expect after submitting your application, the different processing times and how you can avoid potential delays around the processing times.
+We’ve provided you with a comprehensive breakdown of what you can expect after submitting your application, the different processing times and how you can avoid potential delays around the Canada processing times.
 Different programs and visa applications have different standards and procedures, depending on the nature and circumstances of your application.

 Should you have any questions or concerns on how to get started, feel free to get in touch with a Regulated Canadian Immigration Consultant (RCIC) today.